blenderbox/dppl/readme.markdown

 1. Once you've gained access, you can run any basic commands using:

         $ heroku run "python source/manage.py <some command> --settings=source.settings.heroku"

+    There's also the handy script `deploy/heroku_run.sh` which will handle this for you.
+For this shortcut do:

+        $ ./deploy/heroku_run.sh shell_plus --plain

+    Which will actually run:

+        $ heroku run "python source/manage.py shell_plus --plain --settings=source.settings.heroku"

 1. To deploy, setup the static files, compile the sass, and push: